A bowl of ingredients for making naan breadA bowl of ingredients for making naan bread

 Another popular spice to add to naan bread is turmeric, which not only adds a vibrant yellow color but also has anti-inflammatory properties.
 Other herbs such as rosemary, thyme, or dill can also be used to give the bread a unique flavor.
 It’s important to note that the amount of spices and herbs used can vary depending on personal preference, so feel free to experiment with different combinations to find your perfect flavor.

-See also How long does it take to bake Irish soda bread?
+See also How long does it take to bake sourdough bagels?

 How to Make Gluten-Free Naan Bread